Be intentional in how you celebrate the holidays this year by creating a Thanksgiving itinerary full of fun family activities!

 *This post contains affiliate links.
 Please see my full disclosure here.

 Don’t let your Thanksgiving holiday be focused on a big meal and figuring out where everyone will sleep, instead turn it into an all-day celebration!

-No need to break the bank or make it complicated—just keep it fun and centered on thankfulness.
+No need to break the bank or make it complicated—just keep it fun and centered on gratitude.

 Here are 10 things you can do to celebrate the entire day of Thanksgiving with intention.

 Mark the occasion with something you don’t normally eat.
 Cinnamon rolls, donuts, monkey bread, French toast, egg casserole, quiche…find lots of recipes here.

 The parade usually starts at 9 and wraps up around 12 with Santa waving hello to mark the start of the Christmas season.
 We usually like to have it on in the background just to make our morning more festive.

 3. Do a few gratitude activities